ksh-20/Image_Provenance/README.md

 # 🛡️ Image Provenance Vision Transformer Deepfake Detection

-An advanced deepfake detection and image provenance analysis system powered by Vision Transformers and graph-based encoding.
+An advanced deepfake detection and image provenance analysis system powered by Vision Transformers and Graph-Based encoding.
 This project combines modern AI research with a scalable web architecture to detect manipulated images and trace their origins.

 ---